usaid-cs/yesterday-i-learned/random.md

 - Two mochis stacked on top of each other become [鏡餅](https://en.wikipedia.org/wiki/Kagami_mochi), some sort of Japanese new year cake.
 - Although fencing is not done with real [rapiers](https://en.wikipedia.org/wiki/Rapier), Spanish people did really stab others with them.
 - So many people owned "四驅車" that it became the term for model racing cars, rather than actual 4WD vehicles.
 AKA "Mini 4WD", they are [actually](http://donsmini4wd.blogspot.ca/2013/05/blog-post.html) powered by four wheels, but there is no diff so they might as well be RWD.
-- [Tomica](https://en.wikipedia.org/wiki/Tomica) has a disproportionate number of Toyota and Nissan models.
 - Roombas can monetise themselves by [selling your floor plan to third parties.](http://gizmodo.com/roombas-next-big-step-is-selling-maps-of-your-home-to-t-1797187829)
 - There are three ways to punish someone with [the wheel](https://en.wikipedia.org/wiki/Breaking_wheel): either beaten while tied up to the wheel, beaten up and displayed on the wheel like a cross, or, simply, hitting the dude with the wheel.
 - More than 60000 people live in a town called [Medicine Hat](https://en.wikipedia.org/wiki/Medicine_Hat).